-Even the world’s greatest heroes have to be patient and wait around for Miss Rona to stop messing with movie release dates.
+Even the world’s greatest heroes have had to be patient this year, and wait around for Miss Rona to stop messing with movie release dates.

 The film will pick up the Wonder Woman story in, duh, 1984, where Diana Prince (Gal Gadot) has been casually taking down bad guys for a hundred years or so, but is still left lonely and wounded by the absence of her love interest Steve Trevor (Chris Pine).